kgroveshok/z80-homebrew/DEV-DIARY.md

 * DONE Enforce malloc free
 * DONE Add direct storage words (BREAD/BWRITE) so I can use soft coded file system ie screen like storage without using the possble flakey file system.
 * DONE Added push and pop hl into FORTH_DSP_POP so can remove those from all calls.
 Will save a few bytes
+* DONE Do I have a +! which is increment a memory location by prev item on stack?
+Handy for the new variable use.
+Added along with -! for decrement

 * TODO Relook at variable use.
 Setup a VARIABLE word which puts the address on the stack and allows the ! and @ words to access them.
-* TODO Do I have a +! which is increment a memory location by prev item on stack?
-Handy for the new variable use
 * TODO Add to start up a list of what storage labels are seen
 * TODO add ram test to the diags
 * TODO Speed up screen updates - instead of writing whole screen detect what has changed?